romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is the primary purpose of SCIM and team synchronization in GitHub?
+Q: What is the primary purpose of SCIM and team synchronization in GitHub?
 <details><summary>Show the answer</summary><p>

 - **To automate identity provisioning and connect GitHub teams with IdP groups for efficient membership management**